Modern Minimalist Garden Design UK | Chelsea-Standard Gardens

 Sun: Full sun

-Sun: Sun to part shade
+Sun: Full sun to dappled shade

 Hakonechloa macra